The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 BT are the UK's largest telecommunications provider, serving multinational enterprises across diverse sectors, with their longstanding experience in telecommunications having directly translated into their SD-WAN offerings.

-BT offers fully managed SD-WAN services, supporting a range of vendors solutions.
+BT offers fully managed SD-WAN services, supporting a range of vendor solutions.
 Their vendor agnostic approach emphasises customisation based on individual business requirements, with professional services teams providing consultative guidance throughout implementation and ongoing operations.

 Their service commitments are underpinned by high-standard SLAs (99.95% global WAN uptime), MPLS-based underlay networks with regional latency guarantees and 24/7 'follow-the-sun' NOC support delivered through ITIL-based service management processes.

 Whilst the built-in security depends on the chosen vendor, BT's security capabilities include firewall management and SASE solutions via partnerships with Zscaler and Palo Alto Networks Prisma.
+BT has also championed the transition towards integrated security by expanding its managed services with Fortinet-driven SSE capabilities.

 Pros and Cons